 In November 2015, the FASB issued ASU No. 2015-17, Income Taxes (Topic 740): Balance Sheet Classification of Deferred Taxes.
 Under existing standards, deferred taxes for each tax-paying jurisdiction are presented as a net current asset or liability and net long-term asset or liability.
 To simplify presentation, the new guidance will require that all deferred tax assets and liabilities, along with related valuation allowances, be classified as long-term on the balance sheet.
 As a result, each tax-paying jurisdiction will now only have one net long-term deferred tax asset or liability.
 The new guidance does not change the existing requirement that prohibits offsetting deferred tax liabilities from one jurisdiction against deferred tax assets of another jurisdiction.
 ASU No. 2015-17 is effective for fiscal years, and interim periods within those years, beginning after December 15, 2016, which will be our fiscal year 2018 beginning May 1, 2017.
-We are currently in the process of evaluating the impact of adoption of ASU No. 2015-17, however, we do not expect the adoption of the guidance to have a material impact on our consolidated financial statements and related disclosures.
+We do not expect the adoption of ASU No. 2015-17 to have a material impact on our consolidated financial statements and related disclosures.